seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/final-project/README.md

 1. Build a project with both user authentication and authorization
 2. Use data stored in a persistent database _(an RDBMS like Postgres or MySQL is preferred)_
 3. Build a RESTful API.
-    * Django REST Framework is recommended.
+    * Django FastAPI is recommended.
     * You can try others, but know that time is limited so you'll need to account for learning time!
 4. Include at least one image or file upload